-Drain Hose Problem
+Reason #1: Drain Hose Problem

-A kink in the hose.
+- A kink in the Hose.
 This would easily create a stopper in your water flow.
 Pull the machine away from the wall, disconnect, dry, and readjust the hose to smooth kinks.

-Not enough room between the washer and the wall.
+- Not Enough Room Between the Washer and the Wall.
 This jam leads to a lack of space for water flowing through the drain.
 Pull the machine further away from the wall, ensuring it's in a steady position, and checking that the hose is still fully connected.

-A clog in the hose.
+- A Clog in the Hose.
 The last possibility here is that the hose has an obstruction within.
 First, check with a flashlight to see if you can find the blockage to remove it.
 If not, try disconnecting the tube and taking it outdoors to flush it with a garden hose.

 The hose froze.
 Yikes!
 As your other pipes can freeze, so can your drain hose.

-You’re Not Using a Direct Outlet
+Reason #2: You’re Not Using a Direct Outlet

 Eventually, this can lead to the washer overheating and being ruined, not to mention it is a dangerous electrical hazard.

-Use a manufacturer’s diagram to locate your machine’s pump if you’re unsure where it is (if you don’t have a diagram, try searching online for the model you own).
+Use a manufacturer’s diagram to locate your machine’s pump if you’re unsure where it is.
+If you don’t have a diagram, try searching online for the model you own.

-Detach the pump and take the screen off so you can give the screen a clean.
+DIY Tip: Detach the pump and take the screen off so you can give the screen a clean.
 Then check the arms of the pump to see if they move smoothly or if anything is broken.
 You can also look in the outlet of the pump for obstructions.

-Uneven Load Distribution
+Reason #4: Uneven Load Distribution

 If your laundry is agitating unevenly in the machine, it can cause it to shift out of balance and vibrate excessively.
 This can prevent the washer from fully or properly draining.

-Lid Switch Problem
+Reason #5: A Lid Switch Problem

 This switch is a safety measure that ensures the washer door closes properly.
-The machine won’t operate with a broken switch – depending on the model you own; it may still fill with water but then not advance to the next step.
+The machine won’t operate with a broken switch.
+Depending on the model you own - it may still fill with water but then not advance to the next step.

-Washing Machine is Old
+Reason #6: Your Washing Machine is Old

 Even if you take the best possible care of your washing machine throughout its lifespan, eventually, you’ll need to replace it.
 Accounting for 7 loads of laundry a week, a standard washer should last around 14 years.